kubewarden/docs/src/quick-start.md

 > API server will continuously face timeout errors while trying to evaluate the
 > incoming requests.
 >
-> By default the `ValidatingWebhookConfiguration` created by Chimera have `policyFailure`
+> By default the `ValidatingWebhookConfiguration` created by Kubewarden have `policyFailure`
 > set to `Fail`, which will cause all these incoming requests to be rejected.
 > This could bring havoc on your cluster.